 Payment and Fee Reduction

-*Accommodations and meals are included in the program fee.
+*Accommodations and meals are included in the program fee for in-person offerings.
 Participants will be responsible for their own travel and incidental costs.
 For more information contact an Executive Programs representative at firstname.lastname@example.org.

 Rotman School of Management at the University of Toronto and Payments Canada are partnering to develop an intensive payments knowledge course aimed at professionals working in payments and related industries in Canada.